-The Scheme has a dedicated client manager who has an in depth knowledge of the Scheme and its governing documentation.
+The Scheme has a dedicated client manager who has an in depth knowledge of the Scheme and its governing documentation and his experience and background is detailed below.

 At the point of becoming an Independent Trustee to the Scheme, a prescribed take on process was followed.
-This included an assimilation and review of all the relevant scheme documentation, including the trust deed and rules.
+This included an assimilation and review of all relevant and available scheme documentation, including the trust deed and rules.
 The Committee is made aware of any issues or risks in relation to the Scheme's trust deed and rules as and when they arise and appropriate action agreed in relation to the issue or risk identified.
 In addition to the knowledge held by the client manager and Lead Trustee Representative, the trustees obtain legal advice in relation to the Scheme's documentation, where necessary.